open-quantum-safe/liboqs-rust/README.md

 Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see the source papers for funding acknowledgments.

-Thom Wiggers was supported by the European Research Council through Starting Grant No. 805031 (EPOQUE).
+Thom Wiggers' contributions before May 2023 were supported by the European Research Council through Starting Grant No. 805031 (EPOQUE).